cyberofficial/CyberPatchMaker/docs/backup-lifecycle.md

 This timing is critical because:
 - ✅ Pre-verification ensures the backup captures a **verified clean state**
 - ✅ Backup exists before any modifications, enabling restoration if operations fail
+- ✅ Only files being changed are backed up (selective strategy)
 - ❌ Never backs up corrupted or unverified state
+- ❌ New files being added are NOT backed up (they don't exist yet)

 ## The Three Scenarios